-- Provide consultation to patients who may be candidates for HBO2. - Perform a history and physical examination. - Evaluate, diagnose and medically manage stable patients presenting with UHMS-accepted indications for HBO2 (see Part I). - Stable patients are defined as those not requiring in-chamber management with intravenous medication, hemodynamic, or ventilatory support.
+- Provide consultation to patients who may be candidates for HBO2. - Perform a history and physical examination. - Evaluate, diagnose and medically manage stable patients. - O Stable patients are defined as those not requiring in-chamber management with intravenous medication, hemodynamic, or ventilatory support.